2BrainsProjects/PS/code/js/README.md

 ### ServicesContext

-This context provides all the services needed for the application with the service of the type `GomokuService`.
+This context provides all the services needed for the application with the service of the type `AnonichatService`.
 This provides a better sense of organization and allows the application to have a single point of access to all the services, without having to create a new instance of the service in each component.